palantir/atlasdb/docs/source/miscellaneous/dropwizard-metrics.rst

 to inject their own ``MetricRegistry`` for their application prior to initializing the AtlasDB transaction manager.

 Each AtlasDB client will expose their own KeyValueService.<useragent> metrics, as well as CassandraClientPool metrics for every Cassandra host.
+We expose sweep metrics specific to every table that has been swept, as well as aggregate metrics.

 For more details on what information each type of metric provides, we recommend reading the Metrics `Getting Started Guide <http://metrics.dropwizard.io/3.1.0/getting-started/#>`__.

 The full list of metrics exposed by AtlasDB can be found below.